ffffansz/course-assignments/README.md

 This repository is used to synchronize the codes of my course assignments.

 The following courses are included:

+### In junior year, first semester
-- AI: Artificial Intelligence (in junior year, first semester)
+- AI: Artificial Intelligence
-- NPA: Network Protocol Analysis (in junior year, first semester)
+- NPA: Network Protocol Analysis
-- CCS: Cryptography and cyber security (in junior year, first semester)
+- CCS: Cryptography and cyber security
-- MIPP: Mobile Internet Programming Practice (in junior year, first semester)
+- MIPP: Mobile Internet Programming Practice

+### In junior year, second semester

+- MLDM: Machine Learning and Data Mining
+- ADSE: Analysis and Design of Search Engine
+- AND: Android Application Design and Development